p8ec/p8-shared/javascript/README.md

 p8-shared-cli init
 ```

-This command will create the following files in your project:
+This command will create the following files in your project and remove corresponding configuration entries from `package.json`:

 #### **`.eslintrc.js`**